a blog? I thought he was supposed to leave me wanting more?

 Look, if you play the guitar, good for you.
 That's awesome.
 It's an insanely detailed skill that takes years to master, and learning it is something you should be proud of.

 But stop busting that thing out and playing when nobody asked, okay?
 It's uncomfortable.
-I went to a Lutheran school filled with really good people... some of whom would whip out their guitar on a moment's notice and just strumming for The Lord.
+I went to a Lutheran school filled with really good people... some of whom would whip out their guitar on a moment's notice and just start strumming for The Lord.

-It wasn't the irony that killed me (Jesus' own words were to worship in private), but this desperate cry for attention.
+It wasn't the irony that killed me (Jesus' own words were to worship in private), but the desperate cry for attention.
 "Look at me!
 I can play the guitar!
 Let's worship together!
 I'm in Billings 318, and my girlfriend is gone this weekend!"

 Then you have the singers.
 Dear God, the singers.
 Those f*ckers that just start belting out a tune when no one gives a shit.
 Ugh.